JoergFiedler/freebsd-jailed-btsync/README.md

 [![Build Status](https://travis-ci.org/JoergFiedler/freebsd-jailed-rslsync.svg?branch=master)](https://travis-ci.org/JoergFiedler/freebsd-jailed-rslsync)

 This role provides a jailed Resilio Sync instance.
+The host should be setup using

 The free version of Resilio Sync is installed.
-On the host system a resilio dataset is create, if it not exist already.
-Within this dataset a dataset for this specific instance is created as well.
-The web ui will be accessible on the configured port.
-Use user `admin` is allowed to login.
-Please set an encrypted password via `rslsync_webui_password_hash`.
-To create one please type `openssl passwd -crypt PASSWORD`.
+On the host system a resilio dataset is created, if it not exist already.
+The web ui will be accessible via https.
+Please run `/usr/local/bin/acme-weekly.sh` and `/usr/local/bin/acme-deploy.sh` to get valid certificatess from Let' Encrypt.

 Requirements
 ------------

-This role is intent to be used with a fresh FreeBSD installation.
+This role is intent to be used with a fresh FreeBSD installation and [JoergFiedler.freebsd-jail-host](https://galaxy.ansible.com/JoergFiedler/freebsd-jail-host).
 There is a Vagrant Box with providers for VirtualBox and EC2 you may use.

 Role Variables
 --------------